VVakko/ltspfarm/README.md

 ```
 > After any changes in the `./ltsp` folder, the `ltspfarm-conf` container will automatically rebuild `ltsp.img`.

 The image building on the **Intel NUC** computer will last about 3.5 minutes.
 But if this image is builded on a computer **Raspberry Pi 4**, then it will take about 77 minutes (considering that an **NVMe**-disk is used instead of an **SD**-card!).
 Therefore, in the second case, it makes sense to transfer the building process to one of our nodes.
 It is very simple to do this.
-It is necessary that at least one note is started.
+It is necessary that at least one node is started.
 Next, instead of the `make build-image` command, you need to run the command:
 ```sh
 $ nano ~/.ssh/config
 Host *